ImanolMalamud/ImanolMalamud/README.md

 ### Hi there 👋 I'm Imanol
-**I'm a Full Stack Developer with experience in PERN technologies**.
+#### 👯 I'm a Full Stack Developer with experience in PERN technologies.

 -
 - 💻 I recently worked on a group project, The Gaming Farm, an e-commerce platform developed using PERN technologies and Scrum methodology.
 My role involved collaboration with a team of 6 developers using a shared repository.
 - 📈 This project showcases my experience in team development, as well as my skills in the PERN stack.